Necessity of Superposition of Macroscopically Distinct States for Quantum Computational Speedup: Introduction

-For a circuit-based quantum computer performing Shor's factoring algorithm \cite{Shor,EJ}, we obtained results that support the above conjecture in the previous paper \cite{US04}.
+For a circuit-based quantum computer performing Shor's factoring algorithm \cite{Shor,EJ}, we obtained results that support the above conjecture in a previous paper \cite{US04}.
 It is interesting to study the correctness of the conjecture in other algorithms and/or other models (such as measurement-based quantum computers).
 To explore such general cases unambiguously, however, the conjecture needs to be generalized.
 For example, quantum states in quantum computers are not only {\em inhomogeneous} but also {\em dependent on instances} (i.e., different for different questions of a given problem).
-Since the indices $p$ and $q$ assumed a family of similar states that are spatially homogeneous, the conjecture (which was based on $p$ or $q$) is not strictly applicable to such a general family of states, in its original form.
+Since the indices $p$ and $q$ assume a family of similar states that are spatially homogeneous, the conjecture (which is based on $p$ or $q$) is not strictly applicable to such a general family of states, in its original form.

 Furthermore, since Shor's algorithm is a representative quantum algorithm for solving structured problems \cite{NC}, it is very interesting to study whether the conjecture is correct in the case of quantum algorithms for solving {\em unstructured} problems.
 However, the quantum speedup achieved by Grover's quantum search algorithm \cite{Grover}, which is a representative algorithm for unstructured problems \cite{NC}, is not exponential but quadratic.
-The conjecture, in its original form, did not assume speedup of such a degree.
+The conjecture, in its original form, does not assume speedup of such a degree.

 In this paper, we first generalize the indices $p$ and $q$ to treat general algorithms and models.
-We then generalize the conjecture, using the generalized indices, in such a way that it is applicable unambiguously to general models if a quantum algorithm achieves exponential speedup.
-Based on this generalized conjecture, we further extend the conjecture to the quadratic speedup of Grover's quantum search algorithm.
+We then generalize the conjecture, using the generalized indices, in such a way that it is unambiguously applicable to general models if a quantum algorithm achieves exponential speedup.
+On the basis of this generalized conjecture, we further extend the conjecture to the quadratic speedup of Grover's quantum search algorithm.
 It is shown that this extended conjecture is also correct for Grover's algorithm.
-To show details of evolution of superposition of macroscopically distinct states, we also perform numerical simulations of a quantum computer that performs Grover's quantum search algorithm.
+To show details of the evolution of the superposition of macroscopically distinct states, we also perform numerical simulations of a quantum computer that performs Grover's quantum search algorithm.